thaochithai/COVID19-Stock-Market-Return/README.md

 ## Project Objectives

 This project investigates the effects of the COVID-19 pandemic and government lockdown policy on Vietnam's stock market performance.
 The study examines five major stock indices across Vietnam's three stock exchanges (Ho Chi Minh City Stock Exchange, Hanoi Stock Exchange, and Unlisted Public Company Market) during the first wave of the pandemic from January to October 2020.
-Using both event study methodology and GARCH family models, this research analyzes stock returns and volatility in response to COVID-19 case announcements and government intervention measures.
-The questions that need to be answered are:
+Using both event study methodology and GARCH family models, this project analyzes stock returns and volatility in response to COVID-19 case announcements and government intervention measures.
+The questions that I am looking for the answer are:

 1. Does the COVID-19 outbreak, particularly the daily growth in confirmed cases, affect Vietnam's stock market returns?
 2. How does the market respond to the government's lockdown policy implementation?
 3. What changes in stock market volatility occur during the COVID-19 pandemic?
 4. Does the lockdown policy influence stock market volatility?

 ## Highlights of Findings
-Results reveal that the stock market responded negatively to COVID-19 cases but showed positive reactions to the implementation of the national lockdown.
-Volatility analysis demonstrates increased market fluctuations during the pre-lockdown period and decreased volatility after lockdown measures were lifted, indicating that timely government intervention helped restore investor confidence.
+Results reveal that the stock market **responded negatively to COVID-19 cases but showed positive reactions to the national lockdown**.
+Volatility analysis demonstrates **increased market fluctuations** during the pre-lockdown period and decreased volatility after lockdown measures were lifted, indicating that timely government intervention helped restore investor confidence.

 - **Event Study Analysis**
-  - The Vietnam stock market and its five investigated indices experienced significant adverse impacts from the COVID-19 outbreak, evidenced by excessive negative abnormal returns (AR and AAR) during the event window.
+  - The Vietnam stock market and its five investigated indices experienced **significant adverse impacts** from the COVID-19 outbreak, evidenced by **excessive negative abnormal returns (AR and AAR)** during the event window.
-  - An increase in reported COVID-19 cases led to a corresponding increase in negative AR and ARR.
+  - An increase in reported **COVID-19 cases** led to a corresponding **increase in negative AR and ARR**.
-  - Stock returns improved during the lockdown period, reflecting the effectiveness of the Vietnamese government's drastic policy responses in alleviating market fears and uncertainty.
+  - **Stock returns improved during the lockdown period**, reflecting the effectiveness of the Vietnamese government's drastic policy responses in alleviating market fears and uncertainty.

 - **GARCH Models Analysis**
-  - The application of the GARCH family of models revealed significant changes in market volatility as well as leverage effects.
+  - The application of the GARCH family of models revealed significant changes in market volatility as well as ** leverage effects.**
   - Positive and significant pre-lockdown coefficients indicate heightened volatility before the implementation of nationwide physical distancing.
   - Negative and significant post-lockdown coefficients suggest that market volatility decreased following the lockdown measures.
   - The market demonstrated asymmetric volatility—negative news has a greater impact on volatility than positive news.
-  - Evidence of mean reversion is observed, with the sum of the ARCH and GARCH coefficients being lower than one (except in the case of EGARCH (1,1)).
+  - **Evidence of mean reversion is observed**, with the sum of the ARCH and GARCH coefficients being lower than one (except in the case of EGARCH (1,1)).

 ## Data Description